Skip to content

 kubectl get pods -A -o wide

-This will shows like below:
+This will show like below:

 Nginx Pod and Worker